Emanuel Lukanov

-Emanuel Lukanov (Емануел Луканов; born 25 May 1975) is a Bulgarian retired football defender and currently manager of Etar Veliko Tarnovo.
+Emanuel Lukanov (Емануел Луканов; born 25 May 1975) is a Bulgarian retired football defender.

 Lukanov has 8 caps for the Bulgaria U21 national side.

+Playing career

-Born May 25, 1975 in Veliko Tarnovo.
+He was born on 25 May 1975 in Veliko Tarnovo.
 He is 181 cm tall and weighs 75 kg.
-He played for FC Etar (Veliko Tarnovo) and the Italian Dertona, Pergocrema 1932, Chiari 1912, Nuova Verolese Calcio.
+He played for Etar and the Italian Derthona, Pergocrema, Chiari 1912, Nuova Verolese.
 Winner of the PFL Cup in 1995 with Etar.
 The "A" group played 73 games and scored 4 goals.
 There are 4 matches for Etar in the Intertoto tournament.
 Since the autumn of 2006 he has been playing coach of Nuova Verolise.
-In 2015 he won the Champion Cup of Bulgaria with PFC Cherno More, Varna, as assistant coach of the representative team.
+In 2015 he won the Champion Cup of Bulgaria with Cherno More, as assistant coach of the representative team.
 He had a training session at UEFA campus in Nyon, Switzerland where he attended.
 Also was a coach in the first INTER Academy Camp 2018 in Bulgaria.